SyedIbrahimHamza/Voting-Eligibility-Checker/README.md

 - Register to vote before the election

-This functionality is currently implemented directly in the main program.
+This functionality is implemented in:

+def show_voting_requirements():

 Exit